Fishing the Twizel Canals E-book by Allan Burgess

 E-book on how to fish the hydro canals around the South Canterbury town of Twizel with tackle, techniques and map.
 ISBN 978-0-9582933-7-2.
 Published by Allan Burgess 2013.
 All colour 71 pages.
 Available by instant download (see below).

-The hydro canals of the Upper Waitaki Power Development Scheme, centered around the South Canterbury town of Twizel, offer some of the best freshwater fishing to be found any where in New Zealand.
-The big well conditioned trout and salmon in these man-made canals represent an interesting and challenging target for novice and experienced anglers alike.
+The hydro canals of the Upper Waitaki Power Development Scheme, centred around the South Canterbury town of Twizel, offer some of the best freshwater fishing to be found anywhere in New Zealand.
+The big well-conditioned trout and salmon in these man-made canals represent an interesting and challenging target for novice and experienced anglers alike.

-One of the main reasons the pellets are feed out by hand is to minimize wastage.
+One of the main reasons the pellets are feed out by hand is to minimise wastage.
 Sometimes the farmed salmon are hungry and other times not.
 It is the job of the person feeding out to determine the mood of the fish and feed out accordingly.
-Nevertheless most of the “wild” salmon caught by anglers either contain pellets, or have a condition factor so high that they obviously have been recently.
+Nevertheless, most of the “wild” salmon caught by anglers either contain pellets or have a condition factor so high that they obviously have been recent.
 The salmon caught by anglers in the canals where there are fish farms are short and stocky, and always give a good account of themselves when hooked.

 “Fishing the Twizel Canals by Allan Burgess ” is available for immediate download, use the link below and you will get instant access

 Order you own .pdf version now – instant download